MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/revoscaler.md

 # RevoScaleR package

-The **RevoScaleR** library is a collection of portable, scalable, and distributable R functions for analyzing data at scale.
+The **RevoScaleR** library is a collection of portable, scalable, and distributable R functions for importing, transforming, and analyzing data at scale.
 You can use it for descriptive statistics, generalized linear models, k-means clustering, logistic regression, classification and regression trees, and decision forests.

 Functions run on the **RevoScaleR** interpreter, built on open source R, engineered to leverage the multithreaded and multinode architecture of the host platform.